 Writing is easy, you just sit down at the typewriter, open up a vein, and bleed it out drop by drop.
-Red Smith, Author

-Helps ensure that you carry on writing without interruption.
+Going with the flow, helps ensure that you carry on writing without interruption.

 Continue as long as you're physically able to ensure that you get your thoughts recorded.
 Notice I didn't say written.
 More on that in a moment.